How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 ROI

-We spent $89K and got back $1.27M in 6 months.
-But the real value isn't the math—it's that my team is happy again.
+The real value isn't the math — it's that my team is happy again.
 They're not grinding through junk leads anymore.
-They're working deals they can actually win.
-Morale is up, burnout is down, and we're closing deals we would've lost 12 months ago.
+They're reaching out to companies that actually match our ICP, at the right moment, with a reason to talk.
+Morale is up, burnout is down, and we're closing deals we would've missed entirely 12 months ago.

 Rebecca Martinez